zio/zio-prelude/docs/newtypes/index.md

 object SequenceNumber extends SubtypeSmart[Int](isGreaterThanEqualTo(0)) type SequenceNumber = SequenceNumber.Type
 ```

+Here we created a simple assertion that requires the value be equal to or greater than zero but we can use much more complex assertions.
+For example, we could valid an `Email` with the `matchesRegex` assertion.

 When we create a smart type the `apply`, `wrap`, and `wrapAll` operators will be `protected` and will only be accessible within the scope of the smart type object unless we choose to expose them.
 This prevents the users of our smart type from creating invalid instances of the smart type.